 Every individual in an organization contributes his expertise for the collective purpose of seeing the department goals are met.
 Teams just like the fabrics of society and family, are an intricate eco systems of individuals, behaviours, and unqiue nuances, dictated by organizational culture, office politics [...]

 The certification process of getting yourself the knowledge to administer DISC personality systems is at best 4 days.
 In some programs you will be required to sit for an assessment too.
-What is glaringly inept is that the 4 days of training session will not [...]
+What is glaringly inept is that the 4 days of training session will [...]

 In the guise of education, not all training providers can effectively quantify the impact and relevance of a training program that was conducted.
-It becomes even more fuzzy when experiential learning programs are conducted by charlatans, whose only credibility is having attended their tertiary education [...]
+It becomes even more fuzzy when experiential learning programs are conducted by charlatans, whose only credibility is having attended their [...]

 The programs that we run are very much experiential in nature.
 It usually entails training sessions that will require teams to see perspectives from a different point of view.
 For instance, we conducted a strategy planning workshop for a group of senior executives recently.
 The [...]